artis3n/ansible-role-jetbrains-projector/README.md

 I haven't noticed an issue using non-certified versions and the UX was too clunky to ask end users to toggle whether they want a fully compatible version.
 So this value accepts any IDE string.

-If you want to be certain you are using a fully-compatible IDE version, pick a `name` from Jetbrains' supported list [here][compatible IDEs]
+If you want to be certain you are using a fully-compatible IDE version, pick a `name` from Jetbrains' supported list [here][compatible IDEs].

 ### port

 The port on which the IDE should listen.

-e.g. if you set `port: 9000`, then the IDE will be available at `http://127.0.0.1:9000/`.
+e.g. if you set `port: 9000` then the IDE will be available at `http://<your_hostname>:9000/`.

 You must have a different port for each IDE or the role will fail to successfully start one of the IDEs.